Tiphanie Yanique: Writing

-Yanique's debut collection, How to Escape from a Leper Colony: A Novella and Stories, was published by Graywolf Press in 2010, and has received praise from journals including the Caribbean Review of Books, The Boston Globe, and O, The Oprah Magazine.
+Yanique's debut book, How to Escape from a Leper Colony: A Novella and Stories, was published by Graywolf Press in 2010, and has received praise from journals including the Caribbean Review of Books, The Boston Globe, and O, The Oprah Magazine.

-Yanique's children's picture book I am the Virgin Islands was published in December 2012 by Little Bell Caribbean/Campanita Books, and was commissioned by the First Lady of the Virgin Islands as a gift to the children of the Virgin Islands.
+In December 2012, Yanique's children's picture book I am the Virgin Islands was published by Little Bell Caribbean/Campanita Books, and was commissioned by the First Lady of the Virgin Islands as a gift to the children of the Virgin Islands.

-Her short fiction, essays and poetry have appeared in journals and anthologies including Pleiades: A Journal of New Writing, Best African American Fiction, Transition Magazine, American Short Fiction, The London Magazine, Prism International, Callaloo, Boston Review.
+Her short fiction, essays and poetry have appeared in journals and anthologies including Pleiades: A Journal of New Writing, Best African American Fiction, Transition Magazine, American Short Fiction, The London Magazine, Prism International, Callaloo, Boston Review, and New Daughters of Africa.

-Her first novel Land of Love and Drowning was published by Riverhead Books in 2014, and was described by Publishers Weekly as "an affecting narrative of the Virgin Islands that pulses with life, vitality, and a haunting evocation of place", and the reviewer for BookPage wrote: "Yanique’s vivid writing, echoing Toni Morrison and Gabriel García Márquez, builds a whole world within its language and cadence.
+Her first novel, Land of Love and Drowning, was published by Riverhead Books in 2014, and was described by Publishers Weekly as "an affecting narrative of the Virgin Islands that pulses with life, vitality, and a haunting evocation of place", and the reviewer for BookPage wrote: "Yanique's vivid writing, echoing Toni Morrison and Gabriel García Márquez, builds a whole world within its language and cadence.
 Exhilarating, fierce and effortless, Land of Love and Drowning is the imaginative tale of a family’s fight to endure."